Pernod prepares to take Cuban-made rum to the United States

 Bacardi adopted the Havana Club name in the United States in 1994, having bought the recipe from the Arechabalas, another Cuban spirit-making family whose assets were confiscated by the Fidel Castro government in 1960.

 The state continued to produce Havana Club and signed a deal with Pernod Ricard in the 1990s.
-The French firm tried to keep registration rights for the name in the United States, but fell foul of a law barring the trademark registration of Cuban brands confiscated under Fidel Castro’s rule.
-Pernod says it still owns the Havana Club trademark.
+The French firm tried to get the rights for the name in the United States, but fell foul of a law barring the trademark registration of Cuban brands confiscated under Fidel Castro’s rule.

 It registered the name “Havanista” for future use instead.